timescale/docs.timescale.com-content/tutorials/clustering.md

 # Tutorial: Scaling out TimescaleDB

 >:WARNING: Running TimescaleDB in a multi-node setup is currently in PRIVATE BETA.
 This method of deployment is not meant for production use.
+For more information, please
+[contact us][contact].

 TimescaleDB can be run in a multi-node setup, with one primary access node distributing writes and queries to multiple data nodes.
 For more information on the actual